CSCfi/csc-user-guide/docs/computing/compiling.md

 | **Aggressive**     | -O3 -xHost -fp-model fast=2 -no-prec-div -fimf-use-svml=true | -O3 -march=native -ffast-math -funroll-loops |

 Please note that not all applications benefit from the AVX-512 vector set (`-xHost` or `-march=native`).
-It may be a good idea to test also with AVX2 (`-xCORE-AVX2` or `-mavx2`) and compare the performance.
+It may be a good idea to also test AVX2 (`-xCORE-AVX2` or `-mavx2`) and compare the performance.

-Detailed list of options for Intel and GNU compiler can be found from man pages (`man icc/ifort`, `man gcc/gfortran` when corresponding programming environment is loaded, or in the compiler manuals on the Web (see links above).
+A detailed list of options for the Intel and GNU compilers can be found on the _man_ pages (`man icc/ifort`, `man gcc/gfortran` when the corresponding programming environment is loaded, or in the compiler manuals (see the links above).

-All available versions of the compiler suites can be found with
+List all available versions of the compiler suites:
 ```
 module spider intel
 module spider gcc